WirecardMobileServices/acceptSDK/README.md

 ## Contact

-Get in touch with [acceptSDK development team](mailto://mpos-svk@wirecard.com/ "acceptSDK") for acceptSDK support and mPOS Whitelabel solution
+Get in touch with [acceptSDK development team](mailto:mpos-svk@wirecard.com "acceptSDK") for acceptSDK support and mPOS Whitelabel solution

-Get in touch with [Wirecard mPOS retail team](mailto://retail.mpos@wirecard.com/ "mpor Retails") for Wirecard payment processing services
+Get in touch with [Wirecard mPOS retail team](mailto:retail.mpos@wirecard.com "mPOS Retails") for Wirecard payment processing services

 ## Documentation

 All the necessary documents are available in the ./docs subfolder.

-Refer to "Intergration Guide Accept SDK.pdf" for the details on how to use acceptSDK.
+Refer to "Intergration_Guide_Accept_SDK.pdf" for the details on how to use acceptSDK.

-If using accepdSDK pod the all the required libraries are taken care of by the pod.
+If using acceptSDK pod the all the required libraries are taken care of by the pod.

 API reference documentation is available in ./docs/Reference Documentation subfolder